Feel the Magic: XY/XX

-Feel the Magic: XY/XX, known in Japan as Kimi no Tame nara Shineru, "I would die for you" (きみのためなら死ねる) and in Europe and Australia as Project Rub, is a minigame video game compilation developed by Sonic Team and published by Sega for the Nintendo DS handheld game console.
+Feel the Magic: XY/XX, known in Japan as Kimi no Tame nara Shineru (きみのためなら死ねる) and in Europe and Australia as Project Rub, is a minigame video game compilation developed by Sonic Team and published by Sega for the Nintendo DS handheld game console.
 It was released in North America in November 2004, December 2004 in Japan, February 2005 in Australia, and March 2005 in Europe.

 It follows the attempts of a young male protagonist trying to impress a young woman while being aided by a group of people known as the "Rub Rabbits".
 The game consists of a series of minigames in relation to the overall plot.
 These minigames are all controlled only by the Nintendo DS touch screen and microphone.

 Plot

 Feel the Magic: XY/XX follows the events of a young man who meets a girl and instantly falls in love; however, she is not nearly as receptive, and the protagonist attempts to win her over, ranging from romantic gestures to protecting her from a stampede of bulls.
 As he attempts this, he is assisted and cheered on by a group of men called the "Rub Rabbits"; however, he is also pursued by a romantic rival antagonist, vying for the girl's affection, using his incredible intelligence and technology to steal her from him.